bhuffy/100-days-of-code/log.md

 **Thoughts**: I spent a great deal of today just trying to figure out how to float two elements together (an image of myself and a short descriptive sentence) but I CANNOT for the life of me figure out how to make it response.
 The image always shifts below at a certain point.
 I've thoguht about using bootstrap to make it two columns in one row to align it but I'd like to know how to use float properly before I do any boostrap or jquery.
 Anyway, I probably have 1-2 days working on the portfolio section and then trying to make it all responsive after that.
 We'll see!

 **Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)

+### Day 45-47: February 15, 2017 (Wednesday)

+**Today's Progress**: Finished portfolio section, addressing responsiveness, social media section.

+**Thoughts**: So I completely broke the 100DaysOfCode rules...
+2 days without code!
+Two days ago I was borderline going to pass out due to sleep deprivation, yesterday I was absent the entire day until this morning, so today was simply churning out 2.25 hours (to cover all three).
+I'm very disappointed in today's project.
+I'm practically finished.
+The only thing that stands in my way is... responsiveness.
+It's incredibly hard to make it my about section responsive, and my social media buttons are causing trouble because I'm split between using bootstrap or just using images.
+I'm probably going to go the image route, but then I need to figure out how to credit the authors (which I'd rather not have on my page).
+The most important part is that I I still put in the time and didn't wave it off.
+Anyway, it shouldn't take more than one or two more days.
+As long as it takes to get the responsiveness and social media figured out...

+**Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)